Snapchat/KeyDB/README.md

 On the same hardware KeyDB can perform twice as many queries per second as Redis, with 60% lower latency.

+KeyDB has full compatibility with the Redis protocol, modules, and scripts.
+This includes full support for transactions, and atomic execution of scripts.

 Why fork Redis?
 ---------------